 I don’t have a lot of time either, so I try to find little things that I can do in my spare time.
 Writing is perfect for me.
 I can open my laptop while I am waiting for the bus, or jot down ideas on my smartphone while waiting in line at the bank.
 You have to start somewhere.

 In today’s sharing economy, there are many ideas that will come to you.
-Depending on your own set of skills and circumstances, you can find more such gigs to add to your income streams, till it grows to a steady flow.
-Okay, not the Mississippi, but why not create your own Little River (named so in the state of Georgia)?
+Depending on your own set of skills and circumstances, you can find more such gigs to add to your income stream, until it grows to a steady flow.